s5061134/arp/README.md

 # Installing and Running.

-Machine requires a C compliler to Run the programme OR can be run in Ubuntu Shell.
+Machine requires a C compliler like gcc to Run the programme OR can be run in Ubuntu Shell.

+To run the program, Type the command $ Gcc arp1.c -o arp
+                                       $./arp

 # About the Code.

-Two numbers a&b should be entered by the user and the program generates the random letters, which enters the Pipe.
+Two numbers a&b should be entered by the user, the system takes the input which enters the Pipe.

 In Parent, output is to child via pipe[1] and in Child, input os from Pipe[0] and Output is via stdout.